 Tackle difficult top notes by plucking them quietly down, not by charging at them.

 You can gain vital energy from your audience – the trick is to sing to the smiley, happy, receptive faces and ignore those who look as if they’ve just opened their gas bill.
-(If you're singing from the music stand or keeping your eyes closed, you won't be able to do this.)
+(If you have to read the lyrics, you won't be able to do this.)